Hiroshi Amano

-Hiroshi Amano (天野 浩, Amano Hiroshi) is a Japanese physicist, engineer and inventor specializing in the field of semiconductor technology.
-He was the co-inventor of the blue LED, for which he was awarded the 2014 Nobel Prize in Physics together with Isamu Akasaki and Shuji Nakamura.
+Hiroshi Amano (天野 浩, Amano Hiroshi) is a Japanese materials scientist specializing in the field of semiconductor technology.
+He is a co-inventor of the blue LED, for which he was awarded the 2014 Nobel Prize in Physics along with Isamu Akasaki and Shuji Nakamura.

-Amano was elected as a member of the National Academy of Engineering in 2016 for the development of p-type gallium nitride (GaN) doping, enabling blue semiconductor LEDs.

 Early life and education

-Amano was born in Hamamatsu, Japan, on September 11, 1960.
-He received his BE, ME and DE degree in 1983, 1985 and 1989, respectively, from Nagoya University.
+Hiroshi Amano was born on September 11, 1960, in Hamamatsu, Shizuoka Prefecture, the son of father Tatsuji and mother Yoshiko.

-During elementary school days, he played soccer as a goalkeeper and softball as a catcher.
+During elementary school days, Amano played soccer as a goalkeeper and softball as a catcher.
 He was also passionate about amateur radio and despite hating studying, he was good at mathematics.
 Upon entering high school, he began taking his studies seriously and became a top student by studying every day late into the night.

+In 1979, Amano entered Nagoya University, where he graduated from the School of Engineering in 1983.
+He then completed a master's course in the Graduate School of Engineering in 1985, and received his D.Eng. in 1989.